Skills Over MCPs: Context-Efficient Agent Capabilities

 This keeps credentials out of code and makes scripts portable across environments.

-When to Use Skills vs MCPs
+When to use Skills vs MCPs

-Use Skills When:
+Use Skills when:

 • You have many optional capabilities (10+ tools)